aroberge/ideas/docs/html/_sources/auto_self.rst.txt

 Here, I am using a new operator, ``.=``, which is meant to represent the automatic assignment of a variable to the name that precedes it (``self`` in this example).
-I have seen this idea for such an operator before on **python-ideas** but never for introducing a code-block as I do here.
+I have seen this idea for such an operator before on **python-ideas** but never for introducing a code block as I do here.

 By design, any *dunder* (double underscore), ``__``, is taken to be equivalent to the variable being initialized.
 I chose a dunder instead of a single underscore ``_``